-Currently, BNP Paribas has launched its mandatory public offer for the remaining common stock of BNL.
-The proposed acquisition price is ε 2.925 per share, which includes the proposed dividend payment per BNL share in respect of the 2005 fiscal year.
-In addition to its mandatory bid, BNP Paribas has launched a voluntary bid for all of BNL's shares of "savings stock", which are special-status, non-voting shares.
-The offered price is also ε 2.925 per share of savings stock.
+BNP Paribas subsequently launched its mandatory public offer for the remaining common stock of BNL, at a proposed acquisition price of &2.925 per share, which included the proposed dividend payment of &0.06 per BNL share in respect of the 2005 fiscal year.
+In addition to its mandatory bid, BNP Paribas launched a voluntary bid for all of BNL's shares of "savings stock", which are special-status, non-voting shares.
+The offered price was also &2.925 per share of savings stock.